luckasRanarison/tailwind-tools.nvim/README.md

 > [!IMPORTANT]
 > Neovim v0.10 is required for vscode-like inline color hints.

-By default, the plugin automatically configures the server using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), if it is installed.
+By default, the plugin automatically configures tailwindcss-language-server using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), if it is installed.
 Make sure you do not set up the server elsewhere.

 Here is the default configuration: